S1ll4b3l/timmylinux/README.md

 sudo python3 timmy.py
 ```

-## HappyUsing!!!
-Thanks for using Timmy, see you around!
+##  Thanks for using Timmy and see you around!